seershan/seershan/README.md

 - 💻 Currently learning full stack development and Python.
 - 📚 First-year BCA student eager to absorb all things coding.
-- 🎉 Always excited to tackle new projects and challenges.
+- 🎉 Always excited to tackle new projects and challenges

+💬 Let's talk about **Web Development | Artificial Intelligence**

 ## 🛠️ My Projects